joyliu-q/HackRice/README.md

 ## Installation

-You can test out the website by downloading Involvepedia and opening the index.html page.
+While not deployed, you can test out the website by downloading Involvepedia and opening the index.html page.

 ## Contributors
 - Qijia "Joy" Liu